thinkswell/javascript-mini-projects/.github/ISSUE_TEMPLATE/idea-for-mini-project.md

 * Add requirements for your project.
 * Example:
 * What the app must-haves.
-* What the app can-haves.
+* What the app can have.
 * What additional can be added.

 ### Bonuses 🎉🎉: